Post Quantum Cryptography to Origin

 This behavior is in Limited Availability.
 To enable it, contact your Akamai account team.

-To protect your data and address the privacy and security goals, Akamai uses Post Quantum Cryptography (PQC) to protect TLS communications.
-We align with the industry standard and offer one of the most widely used hybrid key exchange algorithm utilizing ML-KEM.
+To protect your data and address the privacy and security goals, Akamai can use Post Quantum Cryptography (PQC) to protect transport layer security (TLS) communications.
+We align with the industry standard and offer the ML-KEM based hybrid key exchange.

 How it works

 The Post Quantum Cryptography to Origin behavior allows you to enable Post Quantum Cryptography (PQC) key exchanges with your origin.
-We recommend enabling PQC for enhanced security, however you can disable PQC if you observe very high TLS handshake latency or if your origin either presents errors with larger PQC client hellos or has a faulty PQC implementation.
+We recommend enabling PQC for enhanced security.
+You may disable PQC if you observe high latency or increased error rate at the origin.

-• The behavior is only compatible with the Media Service Live, NetStorage and the Custom origins.
+• This behavior is compatible only with Media Service Live and custom origins.

-• To use Post Quantum Cryptography to Origin, your Origin certificate needs to support transport layer security (TLS) version 1.3.
-It applies only to Enhanced TLS hostnames.
+• Post Quantum Cryptography to Origin applies only to Enhanced TLS hostnames.
 Standard TLS hostnames in your property won't be affected by this change.

 • The multiple instances of the behavior can exist in the same configuration with a last-match-win approach.